-Note that this behavior is still present on 11.2.5 beta.
+Note that this behavior is still present on the latest iOS devices.

 If you recall, iOS uses the domain information from your Apple App Site Association (AASA) file to open apps with Universal links.
 When a given user installs your app, the AASA file is downloaded onto the user’s local storage, and is used to configure Universal Link routing when the user taps a link with a domain configured in the file.
 With iOS 11.2, we found that the AASA file is no longer downloaded reliably onto your user’s device after successful app install.
 As a result, if the file is not downloaded, clicking on Universal Links will no longer open the app.